Spring Flower CVC Word Building Mat for Kindergarten

 Eliminate Letter Tiles

-Students that become fluent word builders could skip the letter alphabet tiles and just write each word.
+Students who become fluent word builders could skip the letter alphabet tiles and just write each word.

 Just Use the Cards